-Some people question how useful this exercise can be but adding stretching sessions to your routine can offer you some of the following amazing benefits.
+Some people question how useful this exercise can be but adding stretching sessions, with or without stretching equipment, to your routine can offer you some of the following amazing benefits.

 If you are an athlete going for top performance keep in mind that there are some studies that link stretching before the exercise to reduced performance (1).
 This means it may be smarter to stretch after to play it safe.

 1. Improves flexibility

 Flexibility is a fitness component that comes down to the range of motion specific joints or joint groups can do.
 By pushing these boundaries with exercises like stretching you can increase this range of motion (2, 3, 4, 5, 6).

 One study suggests that not resting between stretch exercises can improve the maximal range of motion more than resting 30 seconds between repetitions (7).

 Generally, older individuals have more flexibility concerns than young individuals.
 That being said by working on your flexibility when you are still young you can avoid flexibility problems when you get older.
 An ounce of prevention is worth a pound of cure.